Travel Report Mallorca

 Most will ask: “Wildlife and Nature photography on Mallorca?
 What’s there really to photograph?”
 Everyone knows the island as a sunny island, with beautiful beaches and the “Ballermann”.
 But very few have ever looked at the parks or know that the Parc Natural de S’Albufeira de Mallorca is a bird sanctuary, where there are free-living cattle, Mustangs and a whole range of rare birds.
 All this in the middle of one of the largest holiday homes (Bay of Alcudia and Cala Ratjada) in the east of the island.

-2 short trips to Mallorca in Spring
+Mallorca in Spring

 In the summer these routes are partially overloaded (traffic jam) or completely blocked (Cap Formentor), so you should do them outside the season.